pirica/adult-pay-sites/README.md

 - This addon can't be used by people under 18 year old due the content avaliable on it.

 Release notes:
-- Actually just for test propouses. (beta version)
+- Actually just for test propouses, interface functional but just play or download one free to use vídeo. (beta version)
 - Addon Filesmonster.com for Kodi only interface without oficial API yet (avaliable soon)